What are some safety tips to know when working on a tractor?

 - Follow manufacturer's instructions.
 Servicing procedures vary from one hydraulic system to another.

-Hydraulic fluid escaping through pinhole leaks is difficult to see but its high pressure can puncture skin.
+Hydraulic fluid escaping through pinhole leaks is difficult to see but its high pressure can puncture the skin.
 Have a physician treat any hydraulic fluid skin punctures immediately.

 - Check for leaks by passing a piece of cardboard or wood over the suspected area.